SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 You can combine compilation conditions using the logical operators ``&&``, ``||``, and ``!`` and use parentheses for grouping.
+The operators are evaluated with the same precedence as in expressions.

 Similar to an ``if`` statement, you can add multiple conditional branches to test for different compilation conditions.